jaehee0113/oecd_data_visualization/README.md

 * It would be better to have some statistical measures (such as central tendency) included in the graph.
 * Bubble chart would be better than the line graph for time series.

 I have responded to feedbacks accordingly.
-However, for bubble chart, I still thought that it would be better use line graph so I did not incorporate this advice.
+However, for bubble chart, I still think that it would be better to use a line graph so I did not incorporate this advice.
 Furthermore, I still felt that adding more statistical measures would rather complicate the graphs.
-So I decided to stick to the simplicity (i.e. addressing what is really interesting to audiences).
+So I decided to stick to the simple yet powerful graph (i.e. addressing what is really interesting to audiences).

 **Refined version of the graph**
 ![changed_graph](https://s32.postimg.org/wduwirtat/changed_2.png)